gdams/website-v2-1/content/mdx-docs/README.md

 Most static pages on this site are written as MDX (Markdown) pages.
 These are similar to Markdown in format but give us more flexibility.

 The directory layout of these files is very important as it determines the path to the file in the site.
-For example a documnet in `/foo/bar/index.md` will be served up as `/foo/bar` on the site.
+For example a document in `/foo/bar/index.md` will be served up as `/foo/bar` on the site.

 ```tree
 .